emdashdrupal/Carto/Home.md

 The Projected Coordinate System (PCS) Carto uses is the [Universal Transverse Mercator](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system) (UTM), and the datum is [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS_84).
 UTM projection is applicable to any place on Earth as long as they are between 84°N and 80°S. Carto always exports files into UTM / WGS84 zone XXY (EPSG: 326XX / 327XX) projections except for GeoJSONs, since the OGC specification asks the software to treat the value in the spatial fields of GeoJSONs as EPSG: 4326 coordinates.

-## Exporting files

-Click **Export Files** to export in-game objects.
-Once the export finishes, click **Open Export Directory** to access the output folder (`C:\Users\<UserName>\AppData\LocalLow\Colossal Order\Cities Skylines II\ModsData\Carto`).
-Since Carto can only collect the relevant data after a save is loaded or an editor is launched, **Export Files** remains disabled until the condition is met.

-You can reset all settings by clicking **Reset Mod Settings**.
-To prevent accidental clicks, a confirmation dialog displays.

 ## Custom Export tab

-The second tab is the Custom Export tab, where you can customize the contents and the items you want to export.
+The second tab is the Custom Export tab, where you can customize what you export.
 Normally the options in this tab can’t be changed at once, because the options aren't applicable to the current selected file format will be disabled.

+![Default Interface of the Custom Export tab](src/Carto-Custom-Export-tab-Default.png)

 Here’s a table of available features provided by Carto:

-![Default Interface of the Custom Export tab](src/Carto-Custom-Export-tab-Default.png)

 | Feature Name | Category | Contents | Image |
 | ------------ | -------- | -------- |:-----:|